Intervention/docs/image/v3/getting-started/formats.md

 You can pass colors as RGB hex triplets, which are commonly used in HTML and CSS.
-It's possible to use the shorthand as well as the full format with or without alpha channel.
+It's possible to use the shorthand as well as the full format with or without an alpha channel.
 The leading `#` is optional.

 ```php
 use Intervention\Image\ImageManager;